geggo/gpyfft/README.markdown

 AMD Accelerated Parallel Processing Math Libraries<br/>
 http://developer.amd.com/libraries/appmathlibs/Pages/default.aspx

-But it doesn't generate a set of kernels and hand them back to the user to queue up with the OpenCL kernel and event management system on his own.
+But it doesn't simply generate a set of kernels and hand them back to the user to queue up with the OpenCL kernel and event management system on his own.

 Its programming model wants to control that part of the transaction, handing